 If you plan on visiting the USS Constitution at the Charlestown Navy Yard, the USS Constitution Museum is a must-see.
 Come and discover what life was like for the crew that served on Old Ironsides.
 Take a trip into American history and learn about life on the sea, the Revolution, and the War of 1812.
 A fun, educational experience for the entire family.
 Be sure not to miss the gift shop so you can take a piece of history home with you!

 President John F. Kennedy's memory is sacred in the minds of many Americans.
 John F. Kennedy Presidential Library & Museum, a glass pavilion designed by Chinese-American architect I.M.
 Pei, is dedicated to his memory.
 Visitors are transported back to the darkest days of the Cold War.
 A short film recounts JFK's deeds in his own words while the authentic photos and exhibits evoke the brief period in White House history that nostalgic Americans refer to as "the days of Camelot".

 Commonwealth Museum exhibits some interesting documents and legal records belonging to the State.
 The museum's education department offers lectures encouraging the use of material from the archives.
 A special exhibit entitled 'Highway to the Past' is dedicated to the archeology of the Big Dig.
 Many of the artifacts uncovered during the digging are also on display.

-Salem Witch Museum revisits the hysteria of 1692, when people in the town were falsely accused of being witches or 'consorting with the devil.'
+Salem Witch Museum revisits the hysteria of 1692, when people in the town were falsely accused of being witches or 'consorting with the devil'.
 Twenty people were put to death during this notorious time.
 The museum explores that time period with a presentation that includes narration and life-sized figurines.
 Visitors will also learn about peoples changing views on witch hunts and witchcraft over time.
 The museum store has some interesting souvenirs to pick up.
-Check website for more.
+Check out their website for more details.